TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 * *public*: Properties and Methods with this visibility can be accessed from outside the Object.
-If no Visibility is defined, the behaviour of :class:`public` is used.
+If no Visibility is defined, the behavior of :php:`public` is used.
-* *protected*: Properties and Methods with visibility :class:`protected` can only be accessed from inside the class and it's child classes.
+* *protected*: Properties and Methods with visibility :php:`protected` can only be accessed from inside the class and it's child classes.
-* *private*: Properties and Methods set to :class:`private` can only be accessed from inside the class itself, not from child classes.
+* *private*: Properties and Methods set to :php:`private` can only be accessed from inside the class itself, not from child classes.

 Access to Properties